stozi/nerts-rus-34/README.md

 layer2 layer1/enter  shift/space alt/bkspc
 ```

-Hybrid ctrl/fn layer for base layer (skC is sticky ctrl, ctE is ctrl-enter)
+Hybrid ctrl/fn layer for base layer (skC is sticky ctrl, which is only there for very rare ocassions, ctE is ctrl-enter)

 ```
 f8  f9  f10 f1  f2    f3  f4  f5  f6  f7